Head-To-Head Comparison: CarLotz (LOTZ) versus Its Competitors

 |5.39%

-This table compares CarLotz and its peers gross revenue, earnings per share (EPS) and valuation.
+This table compares CarLotz and its peers top-line revenue, earnings per share (EPS) and valuation.

 |Gross Revenue